RokLenarcic/SmallWorld/README.md

 It might also be slower on platforms with slow floating point operations.

+## KDTreeSpherical

+This variant uses a 3-D tree which models the world as a sphere.
+This solves problems with wrapping in 2 dimensions and with distance distortion, which is present in 2-D trees.

+But it is slower by about 50%.
+The azimuth value should be between [-180,180] and inclination should be [-90,90].

 ## How fast is this?

 Fast enough.
-Micro benchmark with 40k random points shows it needs 500-700 nanoseconds per lookup.
+Single-threaded micro benchmark on Core i5 with 40k random points shows that 2-D trees need 500-700 nanoseconds per lookup, 15% slower if using wrapping.
+3-D spherical tree needs 1100-1300 nanoseconds per lookup.